+35725368683

 The remaining assets will be distributed among the beneficiaries.

-Then the beneficiaries will sign a declaration acknowledging that they have received the relevant assets and discharge the executor/administrator.
+Then, the beneficiaries will sign a declaration acknowledging that they have received the relevant assets and discharge the executor/administrator.

 Step Seven: Final Accounts

 Eventually, Final Accounts are taken to Court.
-The Final Accounts contain a breakdown of all the arrangements, and copies of documents such as invoices, receipts, and the declarations of the beneficiaries.
+The Final Accounts contain a breakdown of all the arrangements and copies of documents such as invoices, receipts, and the declarations of the beneficiaries.

-Step Eight: Review and Closure
+Step Eight: Review and closure

-The Court Registrar will review the documentation, and, provided it is in order, he/she will close the probate/administration file.
+The Court Registrar will review the documentation, and provided it is in order, he/she will close the probate/administration file.

-Duration and Cost of Probate
+Cost of probate

-Probate Resealing
+Probate resealing

 Resealing is the recognition of a foreign probate document by the Cyprus court.
 It concerns cases where a non-Cyprus resident has retained or acquired assets in Cyprus which form part of his/her estate at death.